SkylineCommunications/dataminer-docs/connector-help/connector_help/Axon_ACP_RRS18.md

 ### Card Types & Firmware

 The Axon RRS18 protocol can be used for different Axon cards.
-As there are sometimes small differences when it comes to indexes used by the Axon cards, the driver has been officially tested for the following firmware versions:
+As there are sometimes small differences when it comes to indexes used by the Axon cards, the connector has been officially tested for the following firmware versions:

 - **2IX**-xx: *2IX08v24* and *2IX11v02*
 - **2TG**-xx: *2TG10v080*